charmitro/emacs-ssh-machines/README.md

 ### Connecting to an SSH Machine

 Use `M-x ssh-connect` and select the desired SSH machine to establish an SSH connection.

+### Copying a file to an SSH Machine

+To copy a file from your local machine to the remote one, use `M-x copy-file-to-ssh-machine`.
+You will be prompted to select the file to copy, the target machin, and the remote destination path.

 ## Configuration